thuansb/assignment-frontendev/README.md

 ### The feature has not completed yet:
 create group, add user to group
-* Reason: I don't have much time cause I'm too busy with my current job.
-So I decided to stop here.

 ### Technologies
 * ReactJS
 * React-router
 * Bootstrap
-* Only using bootstrap, not use any other library for table